 - The steamed foam served with cappuccino serves as an insulator and allows the liquid to retain its heat for a longer period of time.

-- Cappuccino is rumored to have been named after Marco d’Aviano: a friar who led the resistence to the Turkish seige of Vienna in 1683.
+- Cappuccino is rumored to have been named after Marco d’Aviano: a friar who led the resistance to the Turkish siege of Vienna in 1683.

 - The first use of cappuccino in English is recorded in 1948 in a work about San Francisco.

 - In Italy, the average barista is 48 years old.